graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Append {pendingEntry} to {pending}.
 - Return {pending}.

-GetIncrementalResult(graph, incremental, completed, pending):
+GetIncrementalResult(graph, completed, incremental, pending):

 - Let {hasNext} be {false} if {graph} is empty, otherwise, {true}.
 - Let {incrementalResult} be an unordered map containing {hasNext}.
-- If {incremental} is not empty:
+- If {incremental} is provided and not empty:
   - Set the corresponding entry on {incrementalResult} to {incremental}.
 - If {completed} is not empty:
   - Set the corresponding entry on {incrementalResult} to {completed}.
-- If {pending} is not empty:
+- If {pending} is provided and not empty:
   - Set the corresponding entry on {incrementalResult} to {pending}.
 - Return {incrementalResult}.